yaksetig/hollaex-kit/engine/README.md

 ```

 The dispatcher delivers domain events as plain objects, letting callers persist trades, broadcast websocket updates, or reject invalid commands.
 See inline comments for behaviour aligned with the supplied specification.

+### EngineOrchestrator
+For private or siloed deployments, `EngineOrchestrator` provides a thin service layer that mirrors the responsibilities outlined in the network-replication spec:

+- Injects authentication/authorization callbacks (`validateSession`, `validateSubscription`, `rateLimit`) before commands are forwarded to the engine.
+- Accepts network adapters (`authenticate`, `publishPublicEvent`, `publishPrivateEvent`, `publishHealth`) so you can bridge REST/websocket calls to the HollaEx Network or run in `local-only` mode via feature flags.
+- Persists lifecycle events (`persistOrder`, `persistOrderCancel`, `persistTrade`, `persistOrderReject`) and automatically snapshots order-book state to keep the engine restartable.
+- Replays snapshots or open orders on startup to guarantee deterministic recovery before new flow is accepted.
+- Emits private-topic updates (e.g., `order:<uuid>`) for downstream websocket servers while enforcing per-user subscription validation.

+This keeps the engine folder self-contained while giving you authenticated command ingestion, persistence, replay, and network fan-out hooks without coupling the core matcher directly to the HollaEx Network.